-To make the chore of packing more playful, listen to music and create a game.
+To make the chore of packing more playful, listen to music, and create a game.
 Music energizes you to move faster and games make anything more fun.
-For ideas, check out the book Parenting—Let’s Make a Game.
-You’ll learn playful ways to stop struggling with your child, so you can enjoy being a parent.
+Learn how to be a playful parent.

 Kids love shiny new sneakers but break them in before camp starts.
-You don’t want your child getting blisters.
+You don’t want your child to get blisters.